1109akshatverma/pg-sk-agents-lab/LabGuide/GettingStarted.md

-# Postgre SQL and SK Agents Lab
+# Build Agentic AI with Semantic Kernel and GraphRAG on PostgreSQL

 ### Overall Estimated Duration: 4 Hours